- Complimentary snacks

 The décor, rather typical of British Airways, is bit of an acquired taste.
 We like the elegant hardwood floors, the wine walls, and the glass partitions that foster privacy while letting light flow.
 However, we’re not quite sure what to make of the dated furniture, old-fashioned British upholstery, or blue lights around the magazine racks.
 Worse, power outlets are lacking – while they’re plentiful in the business area and the more intimate seating area, they’re virtually nowhere to be seen in the open areas.

 British Airways Galleries Club South LHR amenities

 While the British Airways Galleries Club South won’t awards for a trendy design, the list of amenities is remarkable and includes a staffed bag storage facility, a well-appointed family room, a business center, newspapers and magazines, and large individual bathroom stalls.
-But a highlight for many may be the Elemis Spa, where patrons may take a shower or receive a complimentary 15 minute massage.
-For more details on shower and massage services, read our review of the adjacent Elemis Spa.
-Note that massages are a bit of a token amenity, given that appointments cannot be made in advance and slots fill up fast, so inquire as soon as you check-in.
+Showers are located immediately outside the lounge, in a shared space.
+For more details, read our review of the former Elemis Spa.

 Unfortunately, Wi-Fi service is spotty– often painfully slow and sometimes downright unusable.